Snail or Go-Back: which antiseptic technique kills more germs?

 Summary

-This pilot study tested two different techniques for applying an alcoholic antiseptic to healthy skin before inserting a device into a vein.
-Researchers measured how many germs were on the skin before and after each method.
-The goal was to gather initial data to plan a larger, more definitive study.
-132 healthy volunteers took part.
+This pilot study tested two different techniques for applying alcoholic antiseptic to healthy skin before placing an IV device.
+Researchers measured how many germs were on the skin before and after each method in 132 healthy volunteers.
+The goal was to gather initial data to plan a larger, more definitive study on which technique works best.

 Get updates